KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws1-navigation/4move-delete.md

 1. List the directory contents to make sure the copy worked by entering `ls -al` <i class="fa fa-share fa-rotate-180"></i>.
       {% hint style='tip' %}
-This time, you'll see a **CommandLineBasics2** directory that's the same as the directory we copied it from, except that it has a more current timestamp.
+This time, you'll see a "CommandLineBasics2" directory that's in the same as the directory we copied it from, except that it has a more current timestamp.
 You can also check it out in the explorer.
       {% endhint %}

 1. To remove the directory, use the recursive option again by typing `rm -r CommandLineBasics2` <i class="fa fa-share fa-rotate-180"></i>.